bhilimon/bender/doc/PRINTING.md

 Lots of parts to print.
 I've noted the colors you should print if you don't plan on painting anything.
-Model files with "(new)" in the file name means I changed something from the original source model.
-The Fusion 360 file is included if you need to modify anything.
+Model files with "new" in the file name means I changed something from the original source model.
+The Fusion 360 file is included if you need to modify anything but my changes from the original model are sort of hacked together in it.

 ## Teeth
 * Print 18 teeth from "bndr-tooth.stl"